-After all, you can hire the best talent available but if you place people in a chaotic and unfocused environment, they are likely to be unproductive.
+After all, you can hire the best talent available, but if you place people in a chaotic and unfocused environment, they are likely to be unproductive.

-We recently collaborated with an marketing company that was struggling with productivity issues.
+We recently collaborated with a marketing company that was struggling with productivity issues.
 Some of their project teams were consistently delivering late or poor quality work and they had a sense that this was down to individual productivity.
 We used organizational network analysis to take a closer look at how their teams were working together, with the goal of providing insight into the issue.

-Productive project teams tend to be autonomous and focused.
-Having multiple external stakeholders or shared resources can create bottlenecks and slow decisions.We performed an analysis of external vs internal (E/I Analysis) collaboration in project teams using data from email, calendar, document repository, and project management tools.
 E/I Analysis compares the percentage of time team members spend collaborating with each other, against time they spend collaborating with individuals outside of their team.
 This data is used as a proxy for how focused and autonomous a project team is.A highly focused team should ideally invest a significant portion of its time in internal collaboration.
 This of course differs from team to team but in our analysis of over 150 organizations we’ve found that a ratio of around 60/40 (internal/external) is about average for teams of knowledge-workers.
 Below are the results of our analysis for one of the project teams.

 Diagram illustrating collaboration between team members inside a team as well as outside with other departments